 Low Settlement Offers

 Your insurance claim process may appear to go smoothly until the adjuster sends its first settlement offer.
-You may balk at the amount or learn for your attorney that this will not cover all of your past and future expenses.
+You may balk at the amount or learn for your accident attorney that this will not cover all of your past and future expenses.
 It is important to have a car accident lawyer in Columbus who is prepared to vigorously negotiate a higher settlement.
 We have years of experience dealing with insurance companies.

 Car Accident Settlements